MatMasIt/notesArchive/latest/Inglese/2021/novembre/martedì_30/10_18_00/appunti.md

 Usa electoral College system
 1. **Citizens** vote for **great electors** (in popular elections", 1st tuesday aftere 1st monday of nevember
 2. Great elections: seats for each state are assigned to the  **winning party** of that State (Democratic/Republican).
 The number of representatives is proportional to the number of the inhabitants of the State
-3. Great Electors vote for the Presidential candidate of that party (1st monday after 2n Wed
+3. Great Electors vote for the Presidential candidate of that party (1st monday after 2n Wed of Dec)
+4. President is elected (every 4 years/ 2 terms)
+5. 20th of Jan: president is in charge

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTI0MjA2NzUsMTAxMDYzMDkwMiwyOD
-I5NTM3NzddfQ==
+eyJoaXN0b3J5IjpbLTExNjMzOTczLDEwMTA2MzA5MDIsMjgyOT
+UzNzc3XX0=
 -->